 We've teamed up with Premiership Rugby and Brazilian partners Social Service for Industry (SESI) to bring an innovative rugby project to Sao Paulo State in Brazil.

-Since September 2012, over 15,000 participants have been involved in rugby based activity in Brazil every week as the coaches have worked with rugby clubs and other community based social inclusion projects.
+Since September 2012, over 15,000 participants have been involved in rugby-based activity in Brazil every week in rugby clubs and other community inclusion projects.
 This includes 300 teachers and volunteers who have been trained to coach the sport.

 Try Rugby has also been building links between the 12 English Premiership Rugby clubs in the UK and SESI centres in Brazil to co-create resources and share best practice in the use of rugby for social inclusion and the development of young people.

 To help create a sustainable legacy we are transferring all the knowledge and networks the programme has developed in Brazil to our local partners, teachers and volunteers.

 For more information about partnering with us, visit out Partnerships in Sport page